 I created this piece using Google Map images of the highways that I traveled every day.
 By taking away the landmarks and labels, it allowed me to see them in a different way.
 I saw the lines and shapes the roads created and it made them less terrifying.
 This could be an interesting way to incorporate community and understanding of local geography in your classroom.

-Maps can be a creative access point for many arts integration lessons.
+Maps can be a creative access to inspire arts integration lessons.
 As humans, we have used them for centuries.
 Knowing where we have been, provides us a window to where we might go.

-How can you use maps to integrate the arts?
+How can you use maps to inspire arts integration?
 Let us know in the comments below!

 Lauren Hodson is a middle school visual and computer art educator in Plymouth, Massachusetts.
 As a mentor teacher and professional development presenter, Lauren is passionate about creativity and making art accessible for everyone.
 Her passions in STEAM and Arts Integration are at the root of her goal to collaborate with classroom teachers everywhere.